 Auscultation refers to the action of listening to sounds from the heart, lungs, or other organs with a stethoscope as a part of physical examination.
 Auscultation is not typically performed by registered nurses during a routine neurological assessment.
 However, advanced practice nurses and other health care providers may auscultate the carotid arteries for the presence of a swishing sound called a .
 Bruits suggest interference with cerebral blood flow that can cause neurological deficits.

 Palpation during a physical examination typically refers to the use of touch to evaluate organs for size, location, or tenderness, but palpation during the neurologic physical exam involves using touch to assess sensory function and motor function.
-Refer to sections on “Assessing Sensory Function,” “Assessing Motor Function,” “Assessing Cranial Nerves,” and “Assessing Reflexes” earlier in this chapter for additional information on how to perform these tests.
+Refer to sections on “Assessing Sensory Function,” “Assessing Motor Strength,” “Assessing Cranial Nerves,” and “Assessing Reflexes” earlier in this chapter for additional information on how to perform these tests.

 See Table 6.10b for a summary of expected and unexpected findings when performing an adult neurological assessment.